midlantica/LovelyBunchOfCoconuts/content/quotes/government-is-best-which-governs-the-least.md

 ---
-title: "Government is best which governs the least"
+title: 'Government is best which governs the least'
 ---

 ## "Government is best which governs the least, because its people discipline themselves."